Utsavrai1/KoinX-Assignment/README.md

 - **Environment Variables**: Secured sensitive information using environment variables.
 - **Logging**: Added logging in development mode using `morgan` for better debugging.
 - **Cron Jobs**: Automated periodic tasks with `node-cron`.
+- **API Documentation**: Added Swagger API documentation for better understanding and testing of the API endpoints.